cmoutafidis/The-IoT-Column-Test-Project/README.md

-Project Title:The IOT Column Test Project
+Project Title: The IoT Column Test Project

 Project Justification:IoT is tagging our day-to-day objects with machine-readable identification tags.
 Sensors may be a couple with these tags to collect more information about the condition the everyday objects and those present around them.